 Want to get involved with a garden or request a garden plot?
 Use this interactive map to find a location near you!

-Contact the designated garden representative for inquires, or visit the garden in person.
+Contact the designated garden representative for inquiries, or visit the garden in person.

 Support City Harvest

 Interested in helping to make fresh produce available in underserved neighborhoods?
 Support the City Harvest program.
 Learn more here.